sejungkwak/trading-paradise/README.md

   - Upon clicking the button 'Send Message', the user is redirected to the Success page.

 - Success page
-  - The success page was created to give feedback to the user when they have successfully submitted their information via the contact form.
+  - The success page gives feedback to the user when they have successfully submitted their information via the contact form.
   - The page includes a button that links to the Home page.

-- Error page
+- 404 page
-  - The Error page was created to give feedback to the user when there is an error.
+  - The 404 page gives feedback to the user when they try to access nonexistent pages on my site.
   - The page includes a button that links to the Home page.

 ## Features Left to Implement